-If you’re searching for fun science experiments for kids of all ages, welcome to Science Sparks!
-We’ve got 100s of super simple hands-on science experiments so you’re sure to find something to try wherever your interests lie.
+If you’re searching for fun science for kids, welcome to Science Sparks!
+We’ve got 100s of hands-on kid-friendly science experiments so you’re sure to find something to try wherever your interests lie.

-Preschool Science Experiments Children can create filter paper butterflies, find out how many feet tall they are, make shadow puppets, save a soft from getting wet and more great preschool science ideas.
+Children can create filter paper butterflies, find out how many feet tall they are, make shadow puppets, save a soft toy from getting wet and lots more great preschool science activities.

-Gravity Experiments Make a water powered bottle rocket, defy gravity with a magnet and more fun gravity experiments
+Make a water powered bottle rocket, defy gravity with a magnet and more fun gravity experiments.

 Baking Soda Experiments

-Make witchy potions, fairy potions, a baking soda powered boar, volcano and other fun baking soda experiments.
+Make witchy potions, fairy potions, a baking soda powered boat, volcano and other fun baking soda experiments.

 Kitchen Science Experiments